stllfe/2048-pygame/README.md

 - [x] **Framework agnostic**: The main source code is almost dependency free.
 My idea was to avoid writing code for some target framework or library, but instead to build up simple and concise high-level abstractions.
 The pygame library used here was more of a proof of concept that these building blocks are enough for further development.

 ### Codestyle
-- [ ] **Redable and well documented**: I really admire the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
+- [ ] **Readable and well documented**: I really admire the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
 I'd like to apply it here as well.

 ### Features